Final report for SW19-909

 Education and Outreach Outcomes

-We have learned important lessons in the first two years.
+We have learned important lessons during the first three years of this long-term project.
 Many lessons learned about mobile drip irrigation and variable frequency drives were recently published as USU Extension fact sheets.
 Filtration is critical for successful irrigation with mobile drip irrigation.

 - Irrigation maintenance and irrigation scheduling